ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

     * - ``jax.experimental.sparsify``
       - Converts a dense matrix to a sparse matrix representation.
       - Experimental
-    * - Semi-structured sparsity
-      - Semi-structured sparsity typically involves setting values to zero in certain parts of a tensor or matrix according to patterns that are either predefined or learned.
-      - Experimental

 Use cases and recommendations
 ================================================================================